 BONUS: Dog Beach

 North of Bonita and south of Lovers Key, a treat awaits dog lovers with boats.
-Accessible only by water is a dog beach where low tide reveals a sand bar.
+Accessible by land or water is a dog beach where low tide reveals a sand bar.
 This spot allows dog owners and their furry friends to play with other dogs and take in a beautiful day on the water with like-minded individuals.

 Here’s a pro tip: boats with captains can be hired from the pier at the Hyatt Regency Coconut Point to take you to the island, with or without a dog of your own.
 Guests of the hotel will find this highly convenient and observers can get close to Dog Beach on the way to Hyatt’s private island.
+For drivers, type this address to arrive by land: 8800 Estero Blvd.
+(HT: Lakelover)

 Fort Myers, Florida has so much to offer visitors.
 From great restaurants, family-friendly activities, unique things to do, to excellent beaches, Southwest Florida has a ton to offer.
 Grab your flip flops and some shells and make memories on the 5 best beaches in Fort Myers.